tinacms/tina.io/content/docs/reference/templates.md

 <!-- # next: /docs/reference/schema -->

-Although in most use cases just using [`fields`](/docs/reference/fields/) is enough, templates can be used when there is multiple variants of documents of the same collection or object.
+In most cases, just using [`fields`](/docs/reference/fields/) is enough, however templates can be used when there are multiple variants of the same collection or object.
 For example in a "page" collection there might be a need for a marketing page template and a content page template, both under the collection "page".

 ## Definition